Chili Oil Noodles in 15 Minutes! (VIDEO)

 1. Prep Bowl With Aromatics and Chili Flakes

 In a heat proof/oven-safe bowl (such as a strong ceramic or heavy metal mixing bowl – do NOT use a glass bowl), add garlic, ginger, green onion, Szechuan chili flakes, sesame seeds, and sugar.
-This will be the bowl you will be pouring hot oil into and preparing your noodles.
+This will be the bowl you will be pouring hot oil into and preparing your Chili Oil Noodles.

 Sichuan chili flakes, sugar, garlic, and green onions in a ceramic bowl.